oleglr/xyz-trading-automation/src/components/BottomActionSheet/README.md

 # Bottom Action Sheet Component

 A reusable bottom action sheet component built with Ant Design's Drawer component.
-This component provides a mobile-friendly interface for displaying content that slides up from the bottom of the screen.
+This component provides a mobile-friendly interface for displaying content that slides up from the bottom of the screen, with drag-to-dismiss functionality.

 ## Features

 - Customizable height and z-index
-- Optional title
 - Optional footer with action buttons
 - Rounded corners at the top
-- Handle indicator for better UX
+- Draggable handle for intuitive user interaction
+- Swipe down to dismiss
 - Fully customizable content

 ## Usage